 - Search.
 This feature is used to find information and documents by an intuitive search feature common to modern web applications - Map.
 This features displays selected information on a map with the ability to zoom in and out, pan, and filter section results with a combination of criteria. - Analysis.
 This feature provides access to previous research projects. - Visualization.
-This feature provides access to pavement inspection videos, manual distress survey maps, summarized pavement structure visuals, test section timeline summary data, and pivot table formats. - Media.
-InfoPave offers access to photographs and videos stored in the AIMS. - Advanced database query.
+This feature provides access to pavement inspection videos, manual distress survey maps, summarized pavement structure visuals, test section timeline summary data, and pivot table formats. - Advanced database query.
 A query tool is available for those familiar with the LTPP database that will allow users to write and execute database queries on line.
 The tool will also include a wizard that allows creation of queries using a graphical interface. - Download.
 In addition to downloading data, a user may download documents and media selected using other InfoPave features.
-The following can also be downloaded:

-- Legacy SDR.
+The following can also be downloaded: - Legacy SDR.
 This is the traditional SDR format that many LTPP data users have learned to use.
-The SDR is formatted as a series of Microsoft Access 2000/2002-2003 databases based on the North American software version.
+The SDR is formatted as a series of Microsoft Access 2000/ 2002-2003 databases based on the North American software version.
 The databases are divided into multiple databases to meet Microsoft Access database size limitations.
-Due to size limitations not all data is being provided in this format beginning with SDR 30 (July 2016). - State based SDR.
-In order to reduce download times, the LTPP team has created a State/Province only version of the SDR that contains data for an individual agency.
-These data subsets do not include information in Access format that has been excluded from the Legacy SDR. - Reference documents.
+Due to size limitations, not all data is being provided in this format beginning with SDR 30 (July 2016).

+- Reference documents.
 The library feature contains the contents the legacy LTPP Reference Library as updated with new reports and documents. - Tools.
 Tools include programs developed by LTPP.
-Some of the tools that can be executed on line include LTPP Rigid Pavement, WIM Cost, and Performance Forecast.
+Some of the tools that can be executed on line include LTPP Rigid Pavement, WIM Cost Analysis, and Performance Forecast.
 Downloaded tools include LTPP\ Dynamic Modulus Prediction and LTPP Bind.